I use wild mushrooms as my paint, and forest as my art studio.

-In September 2017 I started spending more time in the nearby forest, and suddenly I found myself in a colourful dreamworld.
+In September 2017 I started spending more time in the nearby forest, and suddenly found myself in a colourful dreamworld.

-The strange forms and colors of the moss, rotting tree trunks, critters and mushrooms suddenly reminded me of coral reefs.
+The strange forms and colors of the moss, rotting tree trunks, critters and mushrooms reminded me of coral reefs.
 I started learning their names, and the forest began to feel like home.
 I got excited about all those wonderfully colorful, toxic mushrooms I previously ignored.

 A very unforgiving studio, as a matter of fact.
 I often spend five or six hours looking for mushrooms for just one creation.

 If I realize one day later that I would like to rearrange something in my creation, it’s already too late.
 The gills of the mushrooms have withered and lost those vibrant colors.
 Mister and Madame Snails have munched holes into the caps, and trees have covered my creations with falling leaves.

 I can’t plan any of my mushroom art in advance, either, because I never know what kind of mushrooms I end up finding.
 I have to take what the nature decides to give me that day, and work with that.

 So it was a surprise for me, when I looked back and realized that so many of my dreamy creations were inspired by the underwater world.
 I guess it’s just natural – we dream about what we love.

 What do you dream about?